micromdm/website/content/blog/certificates.md

 1. Create a private key and an MDM CSR Vendor Certificate in the Apple portal
 2. Once you have the MDM CSR Vendor certificate now generate another, separate "customer" or "end-user" certificate request.
 3. This "customer" certificate request needs to be wrapped up and signed into a special format by the MDM Vendor certificate.
-4. This signed request must then be uploaded to [identity.apple.com](https://idmsa.apple.com/) where Apple will issue the final actual push certificate that be used in conjunction with the private key for sending APNs MDM push notifications.
+4. This signed request must then be uploaded to [identity.apple.com](https://idmsa.apple.com/) where Apple will issue the final actual push certificate that is used in conjunction with the private key for sending APNs MDM push notifications.

 This process is also covered here in [Pepijn Bruienne's blog post](http://enterprisemac.bruienne.com/2015/06/06/mdm-azing-setting-up-your-own-mdm-server/).
 As well for actually working with these certificates [micromdm's certhelper tool](https://github.com/micromdm/tools) has documentation on getting started once all the Apple account details have been taken care of.